vk2sky/vk2sky.github.io/openwebrx-book-extras/markdown/book-links.md

 # Web Links from the Book

-*These are the web links mentioned in the book.
+These are the web links mentioned in the book, arranged by chapter.
 If you have purchased the print edition, these should save you some typing.
-And if any link rot occurs, I will put corrections here.*
+And if any link rot occurs, corrections will appear here.

+Note that a few links are repeated here, as they appear in different chapters.

 ## Acknowledgements